Green Shield Stamps: Popular culture

 And stamps from the Green Shield".

 Nikki Sudden wrote a song called "Green Shield Stamps" for his last official album The Truth Doesn't Matter.
 It describes his childhood in Britain, and how his mother used to save the Green Shield stamps.
-There is also an acoustic solo version from the Cake Shop, New York, on 24 March 2006, recorded two days before his unexpected passing.
+There is also an acoustic solo version from the Cake Shop, New York, on 24 March 2006, recorded two days before his unexpected death.

 Michael Flanders makes reference to them in the opening patter to the Flanders and Swann song "Sounding Brass": "We now turn to number two on your song sheets.
 Don't strain your eyes trying to read them, though, because I shall be telling you exactly what comes next; in any case, these rather fanciful titles that we print on the programmes bear no relation to what we're going to sing.
 It's a dead waste of a shilling, is what I say.
 You don't even get green stamps.
 Well worth collecting, those stamps, my goodness; you know that really is a very nice suit."

-In a 1979 episode of British sitcom Fawlty Towers, an American tourist sarcastically asks Basil Fawlty, "What do you get for living in a climate like this?
+In "Waldorf Salad," a 1979 episode of British sitcom Fawlty Towers, an American tourist sarcastically asks Basil Fawlty, "What do you get for living in a climate like this?
 Green Stamps?"

+In "Oh What a Beautiful Mourning," a 1972 episode of Steptoe and Son, Harold reminds the vendor that he is due treble green stamps after taking his horse and cart through a car wash, then later hands the six stamps to his father saying jokingly "Another half million and you can get that motor bike you always wanted."

-In Class of 62 Only Fools & Horses It was revealed Roy Slater planted 3000 Green Shield Stamps on Trigger (Only Fools and Horses) which meant he spent 18 months in a young offender’s home.
+In "The Class of '62", a 1991 episode of Only Fools and Horses, it is mentioned that Roy Slater planted three thousand stolen Green Shield stamps on Trigger, which led to Trigger spending 18 months in a young offenders' centre.